JAndrew13/TallyBoardDB/README.md

 Tally Board DB

 *** Please Note ***
-Tallyboard DB is currently under major development!
+Tallyboard DB is currently in version 1.0, so there is plenty of room for improvement!

-  - To use the app in its current state, make sure all files are in the same folder, and you are running the current version of python.
-  - To Start the application, run the file named "app.py"
+*To launch and use*

 Project Overview
 	  TallyBoard DB is a simple CRUD application designed for a local jewelry shop to help the Project Manager track and distribute repair jobs evenly across all workers.